andytudhope/thebluebook/source/tangled-bank/index.md

 “Western civilization, it seems to me, stands by two great heritages.
 One is the scientific spirit of adventure–the adventure into the unknown, an unknown which must be recognized as being unknown in order to be explored; the demand that the unanswerable mysteries of the universe remain unanswered; the attitude that all is uncertain; to summarize it — the humility of the intellect.
 The other great heritage is Christian ethics — the basis of action on love, the brotherhood of all men, the value of the individual — the humility of the spirit.
 These two heritages are logically, thoroughly consistent.
 But logic is not all; one needs one’s heart to follow an idea.
 If people are going back to religion, what are they going back to?
 Is the modern church a place to give comfort to a man who doubts God — more, one who disbelieves in God?
 Is the modern church a place to give comfort and encouragement to the value of such doubts?
 So far, have we not drawn strength and comfort to maintain the one or the other of these consistent heritages in a way which attacks the values of the other?
 Is this unavoidable?
 How can we draw inspiration to support these two pillars of Western civilization so that they may stand together in full vigor, mutually unafraid?
 Is this not the central problem of our time?” — Richard Feynman

 “But, my master and my brother, I believe you have completed your work, since the one who has given his life, his entire truth, all his love, his entire soul, has completed his work.
 What one individual can do for men, you have done and accomplished and fulfilled.
 The time has come when each must do his own work of redemption.
 Mankind has grown older and a new month has begun […] Philemon dissolved into the darkness and I decided to do what was required of me.
-I accepted all the joy and every torment of my nature and remained true to my love, to suffer what comes to everyone in their own way.
-And I stood alone and was afraid” — C. G. Jung
+I accepted all the joy and every torment of my nature and remained true to my love, to suffer what comes to everyone in their own way.” — C. G. Jung

 “We wake, if we ever wake at all, to mystery, rumors of death, beauty, violence… “Seem like we’re just set down here,” a woman said to me recently, “and don’t nobody know why.” […] I live by a creek, Tinker Creek, in a valley in Virginia’s Blue Ridge.
 An anchorite’s hermitage is called an anchor-hold; some anchor-holds were simple sheds clamped to the side of a church like a barnacle to a rock.
 I think of this house clamped to the side of Tinker Creek as an anchor-hold.
 It holds me at anchor to the rock bottom of the creek itself and it keeps me steadied in the current, as a sea anchor does, facing the stream of light pouring down.
 It’s a good place to live; there’s a lot to think about.
 The creeks … are an active mystery, fresh every minute.
 Theirs is the mystery of the continuous creation and all that providence implies: the uncertainty of vision, the horror of the fixed, the dissolution of the present, the intricacy of beauty, the pressure of fecundity, the elusiveness of the free, and the flawed nature of perfection.” — Annie Dillard